 - An “after this we’re getting pizza” yoga mat

-- The ingredients to a molten chocolate cake with lava center, and then make it for them
+- The ingredients for a gourmet mug cake, the cookbook, and then make it for them

-- A soft pretzel & beer cheese making kit
+- A soft pretzel & soft pretzel & beer cheese making kit

 - A mushroom knife, you know, for mushroom foraging!